Everything you need to know about Brisbane’s Fortitude Valley precinct

 Where to drink

 Nowhere else in Brisbane will you find a bar to postcode-population ratio quite like Fortitude Valley.
 It’s the nightclub precinct for a reason, but even if you don’t want to go into one of the heavyweights like Cloudland, Oh Hello! or Prohibition, there are plenty of smaller watering holes (with fewer party animals too).

 For cocktails, you can’t look past Laruche on Ann Street, who’s bartenders are so skilled behind their shakers you’d think bartending needed post-graduate qualifications.
-The tiki cocktails coming out of Alfred and Constance are always a crowd-pleaser, too.
+The whisky cocktails coming out of Savile Row and Finney Isles are always crowd-pleasers, too.

 If you’re a gin lover, Dutch Courage Officer’s Mess on Alfred Street provides the poison with over 120 boutique distillations to choose from or if you prefer a cosy wine bar, Proud Henry Wine Bar & Ginoteca keeps things simple with a tight selection of 12 wines by the glass and cheese and charcuterie boards to complement.

 Rise above the Valley forest floor at Eleven, the rooftop bar that has revellers on a Saturday night queuing around the block to get a seat at the table or if you prefer something a little more underground, find the door beneath the Queen Arms Hotel and slip into Farrier Bar + Supper Club, serving food up to 2am.

-Of course, if you prefer to take your drinks in complete silence, there’s no shame in a Saturday night at Palace Centro (the cinema) on James Street, who pour wine in two glass sizes.
-Their “Feature Length” pour resembles a goblet, which will see you in more than just the opening credits.
+Of course, if you prefer to take your drinks in complete silence, there’s no shame in a Saturday night at Palace James Street Cinema on, who pour wine in four glass sizes.
+Their “Feature Length” pour resembles a goblet, which will see you into (far) more than just the opening credits.

 Where to stay

-A burst of recent development in the Valley has seen three hotels with a 4006 postcode open in as many years.
+A burst of recent development in the Valley has seen a plethora of hotels with a 4006 postcode open in just a couple of years.